Hypernatraemia is defined as a serum sodium concentration > 145 mmol/L.

 Elderly patients and children are most at risk of hypernatraemia.
 The overall prevalence varies depending on the study.
-It is roughly seen in 1% of hospital admissions through emergency care, although the condition tends to develop during the inpatient admission.
-Therefore, it is more prevalent in intensive care cohorts.
+It is roughly seen in 1% of hospital admissions through A&E, although the condition tends to develop in more patients during an inpatient admission.

 In the majority of cases, hypernatraemia results from water depletion.

 Sodium is one of the main determinants of effective osmolality within the extracellular fluid.
 Osmolality is the concentration of a solute dissolved in a solution.
 Effective osmolality or ‘tonicity’ is essentially the effective osmotic pressure gradient.
 In other words, tonicity governs the transcellular distribution of water.

 Normal plasma osmolality is approximately 275-295 mOsm/L. It can be estimated using the formula 2Na + urea + glucose.
 Therefore, hypernatraemia, by definition, causes a state of hyperosmolality.

 The relationship between unbound plasma sodium and body electrolytes and water can be represented in the following equation: